-Universal Print from Microsoft is an Azure service that lets Windows machines send print jobs via a cloud print service to printers with the Universal Print service installed.
+Universal Print from Microsoft is an Azure service which lets Windows machines send print jobs via a cloud print service to printers with the Universal Print service installed.
 For printers that don’t have the service installed, a Universal Print Connector can be installed on a local print server.

 The Printer Working Group protocol is used for printing.
 The print job is stored temporarily in the cloud, then the client is informed via notification, and the print job is downloaded and processed.
 The printers can be provided with extensive location information so that they can be found.
 For a printer to be found by the user, the device must be marked as findable in Universal Print’s admin portal.

-Universal Print is part of the following subscriptions:
+Microsoft Universal Print is part of the following subscriptions:

 To use Universal Print, you need printer models that already support Universal Print.
 For all other printers, especially existing, in-market printers, a Universal Print Connector is required to include them in cloud printing.